rzarr/SLIPPER-docs/index.md

 ---
-title: SLIPPER developer manual
+title: Stand-aLone Identification of Particles through Partial Event Reonstruction

 ---

-# SLIPPER developer manual
+# Stand-aLone Identification of Particles through Partial Event Reonstruction

 # Project     : FOOT (FragmentatiOn Of Target)

 Software for stand-alone signal processing of the WaveDAQ system.
-At this stage, the code handles information from the:
+For a detailed user guide, check the dedicated page in this manual or at the [_bitbucket page_](https://bitbucket.org/rzarrella/slipper/src/master/).
+At this stage, the code handles signals from the:

 * Start Counter (SC)
 * TOF-Wall (TW)
 * Calorimeter (CALO)
 * Neutron detectors
-For a detailed user guide, check the dedicated page in this manual or at the [_bitbucket page_](https://bitbucket.org/rzarrella/slipper/src/master/).

 ## Authors